 Prerequisite: PSAT score Critical Reading 56 and Writing Skills 56, 3.5 in English I, II and III Honors, teacher recommendation.
+Note: Required; there will be a summer reading assignment

 The purpose of this accelerated course is to provide integrated educational experiences in the language arts strands of reading, writing, listening, speaking, language, and literature.
 From Anglo-Saxon times to the present, the focus is on British Literature through written and verbal analysis.
-Class material is approached and discussed on a political, socioeconomic, cultural level.
+Class material is approached and discussed on a political, socio-economic, cultural level.
 English IV Honors students are required to read 3-4 additional major literary works, as well as, to produce one research/analytical paper per quarter in addition to shorter writings.
 Attention to traditional grammar and vocabulary is specific to the students' needs with a focus on college readiness